 "Well, one would be inhuman if one didn't acknowledge a little fear.
 However, the excitement of the experience, of the possibility of seeing a battle from a bird's eye view is greater than the fear."

-We watched for a while longer as the crews went about their business of attaching the now nearly fully inflated balloon to the basket.
+We both stood and watched for a while longer as the crews went about their business of attaching the now nearly fully inflated balloon to the basket.

 The sergeant turned to me and offered a slight bow.
 "Duty calls.
 If you hang around, I'll give you a quick wave."

 "Thank you," I said.
 "I'd be delighted."